 3. Maintenance

-Fully loading a rack is efficient for day-to-day operations, but when it’s time to perform maintenance or if something breaks, you will have an easier time if there is some spare space in the rack.
 This will allow you to install new servers and get them up and running before removing the old/broken ones.
-While this might seem like a small thing, business continuity is important, and it might be worth taking a larger rack to help minimise disruption and downtime caused by maintenance.
+While this might seem like a small thing, business continuity is important, and it might worth taking a larger rack to help minimise disruption and downtime caused by maintenance.

 4. Expansion

-Digital transformation is an ongoing process, and the IT system you have today will not be staying the same for long.
-If it looks like you’ll be expanding your IT system in the near future then you might want to take a larger rack than you currently need to minimise effort when it’s time to grow.
+If it looks like you’ll be expanding your IT system in the near future, or even if there’s a slim chance you might upgrade, then you might want to take on a larger rack unit size than you currently need to minimise effort when it’s time to grow.

 Thankfully some data centres offer a pay-as-you-grow service.
 With the promise of future expansion from yourself, they will let you take a full rack while only charging you for what you’re currently using.
-So, if you currently have a half-rack’s worth of equipment but will be expanding at some point, you can keep your equipment in a full rack but only be charged for a half rack until you start to fill it up.
+So, if you currently have a half-rack’s worth of equipment, but will be expanding at some point, you can keep your equipment in a full rack but only be charged for a half rack until you start to fill it up.

 Get advice on your rack size options

-If you’re looking to migrate into a data centre to upgrade your IT’s resilience and reliability we’re here to help.
-Whether you need advice on calculating your rack size, or support with performing a seamless migration, Redcentric is a people-focussed data centre operator with a long history of helping businesses with their digital transformation.
-If you want to ask some questions with absolutely zero commitment, get in touch with one of our experts.
+If you’re looking to migrate into a data centre to upgrade your IT’s resilience and reliability, we’re here to help.
+Whether you need advice on calculating your rack size or how many U you need, or support with performing a seamless data centre migration, Redcentric is a people-focussd data centre operator with a long history of helping businesses with their digital transformation.